Sonnet 586

 Empty and cold, drab flowers on the wall;

-Far still by heart, fair little there to move
+Far still by heart, fair little left to move

 By instinct set to prance and procreate,